HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/index.md

 Content reporting is for, but not limited to, the following sample use cases:

 -  For tracking expiring items and making a plan for updating them.
--  For exporting to CSV to:
+-  For exporting generated reports to CSV to:
     -  transform the report into graphs or charts.
     -  analyze the data in the report through other tools in combination with other sources of data.